godot-rust/book/src/recipes/engine-singleton.md

 Singletons cannot safely access the scene tree.
 At any given moment, they may exist without a scene tree being active.
 While it is technically possible to access the tree through hacky methods, it is **highly recommended** to use a custom `EditorPlugin` for this purpose.
-As you can register a custom "Autoload Singleton" which is crucially different from an Engine Singleton in that it is a Node (or child type) instanced on the SceneTree.
+Creating an `EditorPlugin` allows for registering an "autoload singleton" which is a `Node` (or derived) type and is automatically loaded into the `SceneTree` by Godot when the game starts.